 Geography books will be taken for scrutiny to look for coverage, variety of activities and progression in each class.
-The variety of activities will also be observed through these scrutinies.
-Examples of work will be taken to make a portfolio of Geography work.

-The assessment sheet (topic front cover) at the front of each topic in History will be reviewed during book scrutinties to monitor progress.
+The assessment sheet (topic front cover) at the front of each topic in Geography will be reviewed during book looks to monitor progress.
 Pupil interviews/voice questionnaires will be conducted and analysed to inform future teaching/experiences.